dome9/cloud-bots-gcp/README.md

 ### Webhook for Function

-The cloudbot function in GCP is triggered from Dome9 using a webhook.
+The cloudbot function in GCP is triggered from CloudGuard using a webhook.
 For this, the URL of the function is required.

 1. Click on the Cloud Function you created.
-2. Copy the URL for Dome9 Notification.
+2. Copy the URL for CloudGuard Notification.

 ## Multiple GCP Accounts